azyx0083/CSC207-WhatEver-46/README.md

 **Contributor**: Amanda

 ### Interface Segregation Principle
+* two different data access object interfaces, one interface for only one purpose.

+**Contributor**: Charles

 ### Dependency Inversion Principle
 * the use of interface between interactor and presenter, interactor and data access object